im360john/gateway/docs/content/integration/chatgpt/README.md

    - For API Key authentication, specify the header name (e.g., `X-API-KEY`)
    - Enter placeholder values that users will need to provide

-[IMAGE PLACEHOLDER: Screenshot of privacy and authentication settings]

 ### Step 6: Save and Test Your Custom GPT